Accessing Snowflake Open Catalog Iceberg Tables via External Catalog

 Step 3: Verify and Query

-Verify the table structure and query data:
+Verify the table schema and query data:

-Usage Limitations
+Limitations

 • Table name conversion is not supported

-• Credential Vending must be enabled on the target Catalog service side
+• Credential Vending must be enabled on the target catalog service side